• Skip to primary navigation

 • Add in the sugar and chaat masala and mix in.

-• Add in the boondi directly from the packet to the yogurt and stir in {it will soften as it absorbs the liquid}.
+• Add the boondi directly from the packet to the yogurt and stir in.

-• Place your baked and cooled Taco Cups on a serving dish.
+• Place your baked and cooled Papdi cups on a serving dish.

-• Add in about 1 tbsp of the Chana Chaat in each cup.
+• Add 1 tablespoon of the Chana Chaat in each cup.

-• Top the Chaat with 1 tsp of the Boondi Raita.
+• Top the Chaat with 1 teaspoon of the Boondi Raita.

 • Place a dollop of the tamarind chutney on top of the Raita.